Perinatal mental health, risk, care and treatment (DAA022)

 This interactive course runs continuously, so you can sign up at any time.
 It offers flexible, self-directed online learning in four units which you can undertake at any time, pace and location that suits you.

-You will have access to the course and its materials for one year enabling you to revisit materials as required.
+You will have access to the course and its materials for one year.
 Access begins the day after you’ve booked, when you will receive your account details by email.

 This online course covers the following areas: